 Go to Settings > Maintenance.

-- A JSON file will be downladed to you downloads folder.
+A JSON file will be downloaded to you downloads folder.

 Go to Settings > Maintenance.